tc39/proposal-temporal/docs/plainmonthday.md

 The `overflow` option works as follows, if `item` is an object:

-- In `constrain` mode (the default), any out-of-range values are clamped to the nearest in-range value, with "nearest" defined by the calendar.
+- In `'constrain'` mode (the default), any out-of-range values are clamped to the nearest in-range value, with "nearest" defined by the calendar.
-- In `reject` mode, the presence of out-of-range values will cause the function to throw a `RangeError`.
+- In `'reject'` mode, the presence of out-of-range values will cause the function to throw a `RangeError`.
   If `day`, `month` and `year` are provided, that calendar date must exist in the provided calendar or a `RangeError` will be thrown.

 The `overflow` option is ignored if `item` is a string.